grammyjs/website/site/docs/advanced/business.md

 # Telegram Business

-Telegram Business allows your private chat with another (human) user to be managed by a bot This includes sending and receiving messages on your behalf.
+Telegram Business allows your private chat with another (human) user to be managed by a bot.
+This includes sending and receiving messages on your behalf.
 Typically, this is useful if you run your business on Telegram, and that other user is a customer.